AChezick/Capstone2/README.md

 ## Results

-Initial results show improved scores!
+Win = Correct prediction of a random patient's attendance for that camp.

+Initial results are mixed, with some camps having higher prediction rates and some being lower.

+Question to ponder:
+- Is there conflicting data?
+-...As in patient A has values 1,1,1 for characteristics ABC, and does NOT attend and patient B has 1,1,1 for characteristics ABC, and DOES attend?

 When I separated each camp and had the models predict patient attendance for just that camp, each model generally performed better than when I had used more data and trained them all at once.
 My next step will be to see how scores align with other features: Camp Location, Camp Length etc. As indicated in the post-hoc above, there was much variation among camp attendance rates and this may result in poor performance.
 The data may have been 'pulled' away from a better prediction vector by too much diversity and not enough data among the diversity to create a normal distribution.

 |    | camp_ID | Win Rate SVC | Win Rate KNN | Win Rate Logistic Regression | Camp Size (Number of Patients) |